ayoolaolafenwa/PixelLib/README.md

 ## [Instance Segmentation of objects in images and videos With Custom Model](Tutorials/custom_train.md)

 ![alt_infer](instance_mask/but_vid.png)
+Perform inference on objects with your custom model.

 ![alt_test1](Images/ade_cover.jpg)
 ## [Semantic Segmentation of Images With PixelLib Using Ade20k model](Tutorials/image_ade20k.md)